eamoe/microservices/README.md

 The third possible option is to use sagas (action-compensation pattern).

 The Event Sourcing pattern helps to avoid data-sharing.
 It defines an approach to handling operations on data that's driven by a sequence of events, each of which is recorded in an append-only store.
 Application code sends a series of events that imperatively describe each action that has occurred on the data to the event store, where they're persisted.

+In order to improve performance while using event sourcing, we can apply rolling snapshots.
+It just requires finding *natural time points* for the domain and aligning snapshots with them.